sernik-tech/member-images/README.md

 ## Installation

 > [!WARNING]
-> [This is an experimental feature](https://www.fedoraproject.org/wiki/Changes/OstreeNativeContainerStable) and should not be used in production, try it in a VM for a while!
+> [This is an experimental feature](https://www.fedoraproject.org/wiki/Changes/OstreeNativeContainerStable), try at your own discretion.

 > [!IMPORTANT]
 > Replace `$IMAGE_NAME` in these commands with the appropriate image name in [packages](https://github.com/orgs/sernik-tech/packages?repo_name=member-images) (Alternatively found in the [recipes](https://github.com/sernik-tech/member-images/tree/live/config/recipes)).